 - Shop style: Made to resemble larger shop vacs, these miniature vacuums feature the same canister-type collection system but on a much smaller scale.
 They include flexible hoses and sometimes a couple of attachments.
 They also come with a handle for carrying them along while vacuuming up wet or dry messes.

-- Indoor style: Often cordless, these handheld vacuums feature a motor base that snaps onto a vacuum funnel that can be used to pick up pet hair from a sofa or carpeted stairs in a jiff.
+- Indoor style: Often cordless, these handheld vacuums feature a motor base that snaps onto a vacuum funnel, which can be used to pick up pet hair from a sofa or carpeted stairs in a jiff.

 - Tool style: Major power-tool manufacturers will often make small handheld dry or wet/dry vacuums that accommodate the same lithium-ion batteries required to run their larger cordless tools.
 For those who use one brand of power tool regularly, it’s a simple task to switch a battery from, say, a cordless drill to a handheld shop vac to clean up a small mess quickly.

 Size and Weight

-In general, larger shop vacs are better suited to workshop use.
+In general, larger shop vacs are better suited for workshop use.
 Compact models are more appropriate for household use and hauling in the trunk or back seat of a car.
 In-home wet and dry vacuums and vacuum mops are comparable in size and weight to traditional household vacuums and can weigh less than 2 pounds for handheld models or as much as 18 pounds for larger upright models.

 Corded vs. Cordless

-Most medium-duty and heavy-duty wet/dry vacuums have cords, and as long as an electrical outlet is handy, they never run out of power.
-Cordless vacuums are suitable for either quick indoor cleanups or for limited project debris, like wood shavings left behind when a carpenter installs trim around windows.
-In the latter case, a carpenter might opt to carry a lightweight cordless vac that accepts the same lithium-ion battery as a drill or saw.
+Most medium-duty and heavy-duty wet/dry vacuums have power cords, and as long as an electrical outlet is handy, they never run out of power.
+Cordless vacuums are suitable for either quick indoor cleanups or for limited-project debris, like wood shavings left behind when a carpenter installs trim around windows.
+In the latter case, a carpenter might opt to carry a lightweight cordless shop vac that accepts the same lithium-ion battery as a drill or saw.